rhelmer/update-client/README.md

-# Application Update client
+# Update client

-A standalone client for application updates.
+A standalone client for any type of update (data, binary, application, ...)

 This client is intended to either run as a Windows service, or be started by the application.
 In either case, this client will